cstkennedy/cs330-examples/Reviews330.md

     - `string_views`
     - `constexpr`

-  All source code is available in \ExampleZip{Review-06-CPP-Shapes.zip}.
+All source code is available in [Review-06-CPP-Shapes.zip](./Review-06-CPP-Shapes.zip)

 # Review 7: Switching to Java

-  This Review is split into two parts:
+This discussion is split into two parts:

   * Part 1 is available [here](https://youtu.be/IMGWyvyVxOE).
     * Example 1 - An example of reading keyboard input using the Java `Scanner`